cookiengineer/cookie.engineer/weblog/articles/your-definition-of-privacy-is-wrong.md

 ===
 - date: 2019-02-15
 - name: Your Definition of Privacy is wrong
-- tags: privacy, security, web browser
+- tags: networking, privacy, security
 - type: legacy
+- crux: A reflection about Identity, Privacy and common misconceptions about fingerprinting and what it means to be undetected inside a swarm of watched and infiltrated devices.
 ===

 This week I was researching concepts of alternative Web Browsers, in